-I make this recipe with 85/15 ground beef, but 90/10 ground beef would also work just fine.
-If using a ground beef with a higher fat content, some grease may need to be drained from the pan after cooking and before adding other ingredients.
+- Ground beef - I make this recipe with 85/15 ground beef, but 90/10 ground beef would also work.
+If using a ground beef with a higher fat content, some grease may need to be drained from the pan after browning, before adding other ingredients.

-Egg noodles can be substituted with your favorite medium sized dried pasta.
+- Egg noodles - can be substituted with your favorite medium sized dried pasta (like penne, macaroni, or farfalle).
 Keep in mind that different pastas require different cooking times, so check your pasta's package cooking directions and adjust the recipe accordingly.